mac799l/drone-swarm-simulation/README.md

 and so on...

-Now, with each gimbal folder, edit the camera plugin settings by incrementing the udp port like so:
+Now, for each gimbal folder edit the camera plugin settings by incrementing the udp port like so:

 In gimbal_small_3d_1 (stays the same):